effekt-lang/effekt/examples/casestudies/ad.md

   }
   println(result2)

-  // this is also proposed by Rompf as a solution to pertubation confusion val result3 = backwards(1.0) { x =>
+  // this is proposed by Wang et al. as a solution to pertubation confusion val result3 = backwards(1.0) { x =>
     val shouldBeOne = forwards(1.0) { y => x + y }
     val z = num(shouldBeOne)